crcrawfo1/Homework/Unit 11 Classification/README.md

 ### A Quick Blurb:

-In this assignment, I was tasked with building and evaluationg several machine-learning models to predict credit risk using free data from LendingClub.
+In this assignment, I was tasked with building and evaluating several machine-learning models to predict credit risk using free data from LendingClub.
 I used ensemble learning and resampling to accomplish this goal.

 ### How this repository works: